The AMA Now Recommends Doctors Ally With Health Coaches

 After your doctor’s appointment and his/her assessment, you are sent home and, at best, given some instruction as to how to best proceed forward in terms of your health care but you are often left to figure out, or implement, such changes to your diet, lifestyle and overall health on your own.

-This can be downright overwhelming, and the one place we often default to for advice and support with our health issues is the internet, which as we all know, can prove counterproductive to say the least.
+This can be downright overwhelming, and the one place we often default to for advice and support with our health issues is the internet, which can prove counterproductive or mis-informative.

 After such diagnoses, what we need most, and receive little of, is support and accountability.
 We need someone to go the journey with us and help us navigate the often unfamiliar or daunting territory of health, wellness and lifestyle behavior changes that have so much to do with improving or changing our daily habits.